gfickel/alpr/README.md

 ### Automatic License Plate Recognition (ALPR)

-This is a simple, efficient and aiming to be state-of-the art license plate recognition, i.e., detect and read license plates.
+A lightweight, efficient, and modern approach to License Plate Detection and Recognition, designed with state-of-the-art performance in mind.

 ## Goals

-1. Minimum requirements
+1. Minimal dependencies and requirements
-2. Easy to change to the newest Pytorch
+2. Compatible with latest PyTorch versions
 3. Should run *fast* on CPU
 4. Easy to train